Introduction

 Scope and Method

-This review compares MCP, A2A, and ACP against enterprise deployment constraints rather than protocol marketing claims.
+Marketing claims are plentiful.
+This review ignores them.
+Instead, MCP, A2A, and ACP are compared against enterprise deployment constraints: what actually breaks when you ship.
 Source inputs include official specifications, protocol documentation, ACP OpenAPI materials, and ACP-to-A2A transition notices , , , .

 Comparison dimensions: